 The project also focuses on making services more accessible for citizens.
-The needs of women and marginalised groups such as people with special needs or the elderly are specifically considered.
+The needs of women and marginalised groups such as persons with disabilities are specifically considered.
 For example, by granting opportunities for citizens to participate in the planning, implementing, and monitoring of services or by communicating reliable information about services.
-Different approaches to digital participatory governance will be tested (Output 2).
+Different approaches to digital participatory governance are tested (Output 2).

-The horizontal and vertical coordination between administrative levels will be strengthened; exchange formats will be supported with the objective to promote mutual learning about implementation experiences drawn from improving the administrative processes and the orientation of citizens (Output 3).
+The horizontal and vertical coordination between administrative levels is strengthened.
+Exchange formats are supported with the objective to promote mutual learning about the improvement of administrative processes and citizen-orientation (Output 3).

-The needs of the provinces and the lessons learned from the experiences at the local level will be fed back to the national level in the context of the implementation of Law 21 (Output 4).
+The needs of the provinces and the lessons learned from the experiences at the local level are fed back to the national level in the context of the implementation of Law 21 (Output 4).

-Finally, the project will equip provincial administrations with the necessary capacities and options to mainstream climate change adaptation and resilience planning into public service delivery, with a focus on drinking water supply (Output 5).
+Finally, the project develops capacities within provincial administrations to mainstream climate change adaptation and resilience planning into public service delivery, with a focus on drinking water supply (Output 5).